Frequently Asked Questions

 How many members does the ACC have?

 Because of how we define family memberships as everyone within a household we don't have an exact number of ACC members.
 Our number of membership households fluctuates throughout the year but tends to be about 800 or so.
-It is probably safe to say that at least 1,500 people are ACC members.
+It is probably safe to say that at least 1,500 people are ACC members and that number could easily be over 2,000.

 What is the purpose of the ACC?